 When designers add greenery to a home—design team Thom Filicia and Carson Kressley of Bravo’s “Get a Room with Carson and Thom” often use plants to give rooms life—they are looking to create a more “zen” feel in the interior of the room.
+Another useful tool is one of the MONQ essential oil blends, such as Forest, to help feel the relaxing terpenes found in plants.

 These plants, however, do more than make a room feel calmer and more relaxed.
 They can also boost mood, make you feel more creative and productive, and ease symptoms of anxiety.
 For instance, a 2014 study from researchers at Texas A&M University looked at the outcomes of several different studies and found that plants and flowers can boost productivity, making them an important addition to office spaces as well.

-After adding plants to an office, Roger Ulrich, director of the Center for Health Systems and Design at Texas A&M said, “People’s productivity, in the form of innovation and creative problem solving, improved, which in certain circumstances could mean the difference between mild and great business success.”
-1
+After adding plants to an office, Roger Ulrich, director of the Center for Health Systems and Design at Texas A&M said, “People’s productivity, in the form of innovation and creative problem solving, improved, which in certain circumstances could mean the difference between mild and great business success.”1

 According to a story from Psychology Today, plants offer a wide range of health benefits, enough so that even people who may not have green thumbs should consider adding a plant or two to their space just to take advantage of nature’s benefits.